 Instructor, School of Communication and School of Business

-Click here to sign up for Open Classroom Weeks
+Click Sign up to attend Open Classroom Weeks

 Reference: Brown, B. (2015).
 Rising Strong: The Reckoning.
 The Rumble.
 The Revolution.
 Random House